gnowth/entity/README.md

 npm install
 ```

-Create your own local development settings by copying the production settings and editing the file to work with your local setup.
+Create your own local development settings by copying the production settings and editing the file to work ith your local setup.

 ```
 cp settings/production.js settings/development.js